-Valuation: We adopted a three-level valuation hierarchy for disclosure of fair value measurements on January 1, 2008.
+Valuation: We adopted Statement of Financial Accounting Standards No. 157, Fair Value Measurements ("SFAS 157"), which establishes a three-level valuation hierarchy for disclosure of fair value measurements, on January 1, 2008.
 The valuation hierarchy is based upon the transparency of inputs to the valuation of an asset or liability as of the measurement date.
 Financial instruments include securities, derivatives and repurchase agreements.
 A financial instrument's categorization within the valuation hierarchy is based upon the lowest level of input that is significant to the fair value measurement.
 The inputs or methodology used for valuing securities are not necessarily an indication of the risk associated with investing in these securities.

-The following is a description of the valuation methodologies used for our financial instruments:
+The following is a description of the valuation methodologies used for our financial instruments.